pugitos/Python-App-for-Insertion-sorting-Algorithm-test-simulation-/README.md

 # Why Insertion sorting
-Choosing Insertion sorting adds alot of flexabilty for the user if they wanted to add more into the application without the whole process being redone.
-However the inital process would be slower compared than the other sorting algorithms
+Choosing Insertion sorting adds a lot of flexibility for the user if they want to add more to the application without the whole process being redone.
+However, the initial process would be slower compared to the other sorting algorithms.

 # Using Computational Thinking

-Decomposition: Knowing the goal is to create a application there is multple problem we have to get done so then our algorithm will work.
+Decomposition: Knowing the goal is to create an application, there are multiple problem we have to get done so that our algorithm will work.
-               creating base case to stop the algorithm when all objects are sorted, create a dictonary list to give each letter in the english alphabet a value with the lexicographic, check for user errors, check for unsual errors example empty list, create a input system for the user, check for worng inputs from user, insert users input into sorting algorithm
+               creating a base case to stop the algorithm when all objects are sorted, create a dictionary list to give each letter
+               In the English alphabet, a value with the lexicographic order, check for user errors, check for unusual errors example empty list.
+               Create an input system for the user, check for wrong inputs from the user, and insert user's input into the sorting algorithm

-Pattern Recognition: This system will keep comparing the value given to each first letter of an object and if the object have the
+Pattern Recognition: This system will keep comparing the value given to each first letter of an object, and if the object has the
-                     same letter then we compare the next letter. until one is greater than the other.
-With insertion sort this will check all number on the left side of the list.
+                     same letter, then we compare the next letter. until one is greater than the other.
+With insertion sort, this will check all numbers on the left side of the list.

-Abstraction: The user would only need to know that this will sort alphabet order of the names given in the list.
-There are able to add as much as they like into the list.
+Abstraction: The user would only need to know that this will sort alphabetically the names given in the list.
+They are able to add as much as they like to the list.

 Algorithm Design: UserInput are (input Making the list, Click button to start the sorting ), Output(sorted list for the user)